 First and foremost, we want to thank all of our loyal followers from across the world who are so dedicated to this awesome movement.
 We know we would be nowhere without all your support.

-When we officially became a certified nonprofit eleven years ago back in 2009, we had a dream that this movement would spread across the globe and be comprised of diverse Fighters from all different backgrounds, races, and beliefs.
-Over the past few years, it has been absolutely amazing to see that dream become a reality.
-We’ve seen the conversation start to change the subject and we couldn’t be more stoked about the reach that this awareness campaign has gained.
-We know that this is only the beginning and we can’t wait to see where the movement will be in another eleven years.
+When we officially became a 501(c)(3) nonprofit organization back in 2009, we had a dream that this movement would spread across the globe and be comprised of diverse Fighters from all different backgrounds, races, and beliefs.
+Since then, it has been absolutely amazing to see that dream become a reality.
+We’ve seen the conversation around pornography start to change and we couldn’t be more inspired by the reach that this awareness campaign has gained.
+We know that this is only the beginning and we can’t wait to see the impact this movement will continue to have as it grows.

 With a cause like ours, we believe it is imperative that our Fighters know exactly what they are supporting, why they are doing it, and why it is important.